 freedom and law –

-We might consider our neighbor a Christian because he shows evidence through
+We consider one neighbor a Christian because he shows evidence through

-the fruit in his life, but we wonder about the other guy because we don’t
+the fruit of his life, but we wonder about our other neighbor because we don’t

 see any fruit; that is a reasonable assessment.
 We are encouraged to inspect